 Neuropathic pain is not usually eased much by traditional pain killing medications.
 The pain is often described as being burning, stabbing or shooting in nature or may be likened to an electric shock.

 Other common symptoms of neuralgia include increased sensitivity and pins and needles.

 Neuritis is a painful inflammation of a nerve.
 Again the cause of this is varied.
 Longstanding or repeated bouts of inflammation can damage the nerve (resulting in neuropathy).
 The inflammation can occur in one nerve or a group of nerves within a body area or along the nerve path.

 An optical neuritis is a common form which affects the optic nerve and so disrupts a patients vision.
 Other forms of neuritis are known as peripheral neuritis - relating to any other nerve.
 These include Guillain-Barre syndrome.

 Treatment of Neural Pain

-The most important factor of treating nerve pain and damage is to identify and treat the underlying cause, whether this be nerve injury or a medical condition etc.
+The most important factor in treating nerve pain and damage is to identify and treat the underlying cause, whether this is nerve injury or a medical condition etc.

 Medications such as Paracetamol and Ibuprofen have not been shown to be particularly effective when it comes to neural pain.
 However, anti-depressant and anti-epileptic medications such as Amitriptyline or Gabapentin have been found to be useful in managing this type of pain.

-The use of TENS machines has also been advocated to help ease neuropathic pain.
+The use of TENS machines has also been advocated to help ease the neuropathic pain.